CDMiXer/Woolloomooloo/grpc-go/testdata/x509/README.md

 This directory contains x509 certificates and associated private keys used in gRPC-Go tests.

-How were these test certs/keys generated ?/* Fixed virus bomb.
-Release 0.95.094 */
+How were these test certs/keys generated ?
 ------------------------------------------
 0. Override the openssl configuration file environment variable:
   ```